Marcello-Sega/pytim/docs/source/quick.rst

 The above lines are doing the following:

-1. Import the modules of MDAanalysis, pytim, and some example datafiles, then initialize the MDAnalysis universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format (the variable WATER_GRO is made available by the pytim.datafiles module)
+1. Import the modules of MDAnalysis_, pytim, and some example datafiles, then initialize the MDAnalysis_ universe in the usual way, using as an input file one of the structures provided by the package, in this case a water/vapor interface in a gromos file format (the variable WATER_GRO is made available by the :mod:`~pytim.datafiles` module).
 2. The interfacial analysis is then initialized using the :class:`~pytim.itim.ITIM` class, and the molecular layers are calculated automatically.
-3. The whole configuration is saved to a pdb for graphical inspection using :meth:`~pytim.itim.ITIM.writepdb`
+3. The whole configuration is saved to a pdb file for graphical inspection using :meth:`~pytim.itim.ITIM.writepdb`
    (with surface atoms having a beta factor equal to the numer of the layer they belong to).
-4. The groups of atoms corresponding to different layers can be extracted using :meth:`~pytim.itim.ITIM.layers`
+4. The groups of atoms corresponding to different layers can be extracted using the :meth:`~pytim.itim.ITIM.layers` method.

 The result of the calculation can be seen in the following picture, where surface oxygen atoms are highlighted in blue.